vb-expert/MAsPaLT/README.md

 Output:
 -----------------------------------------------------------------------
-If a tested password is correct the script will stop and all files from the archives will be extracted at that point.
+If a tested password is correct the script will stop and all the files from the archive have been already extracted at that point.

 Sample workflow:
 -----------------------------------------------------------------------